dbblumenthal/gedlib/README.md

 GEDLIB is a C++ library for (suboptimally) computing edit distances between graphs using various state-of-the-art methods.
 GEDLIB allows you to build your graphs via the C++ API or load them from [GXL files](http://www.gupro.de/GXL/index.html).
 Several benchmark datasets are distributed with GEDLIB.
 For these datasets, GEDLIB provides predefined edit cost functions.
 You can easily extend GEDLIB by implementing new edit cost functions or new methods for computing the graph edit distance.
 An extensive Doxygen documentation is availabe [here](https://dbblumenthal.github.io/gedlib/).

-## 2. License
+## 2. License and Citing

 The source code of GEDLIB is distributed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+If you want to use GEDLIB in a publication, please refer to the following papers:
+- D. B. Blumenthal, S. Bougleux, J. Gamper, and L. Brun. &ldquo;GEDLIB: A C++ library for graph edit distance computation&rdquo;, GbRPR 2019, https://doi.org/10.1007/978-3-030-20081-7_2
+- D. B. Blumenthal, N. Boria, J. Gamper, S. Bougleux, and L. Brun. &ldquo;Comparing heuristics for graph edit distance computation&rdquo;, VLDB J. 2019

 ## 3. Installation under Unix